lucijahajdu/rock-paper-scissors-lizard-spock-game/README.md

   * No errors were returned when passing through the official [W3C Validator](https://validator.w3.org/ "W3C Validator").
 * CSS
   * No errors were found when passing through the official [Jigsaw W3 Validator](https://jigsaw.w3.org/css-validator/ "Jigsaw W3 Validator").
+* JS Validator
+  * No errors were found when passing through the official [JSHint Code Quality](https://jshint.com/ "JS hint").
 * Accessibility
-  * Chosen colors and fonts are easy to read and accessible by running it through lighthouse in devtools.
+  * The chosen colours and fonts are easy to read and is accessible when running it through lighthouse in devtools.

  ![Accessibility in Lighthouse](/assets/images/lighthous.png)

  ### Test cases ###
- All use cases are fullfiled from the list mentioned above at the user stories section.
+ All requirements are fulfilled from the list mentioned above at the user stories section.

-* Title is written in capital lettrs stating the game.
+* Title is written in capital lettrs stating the name of the game.

  ![Title](/assets/images/title.png)

  * The icon shows the possible choices a user can make.
-Selecting an item starts the game.
+Selecting an item starts the game and hightights icon.

  ![Icons](/assets/images/icons.png)

- * When a user votes, the following overlay appears with the computers choice and the result of this round stated if the user won or lost.
+ * When a user votes, the following overlay appears and shows the computers choice and the result of the round, additionaly it states if the user won or lost.

  ![Popupwindow](/assets/images/popupwindow.png)

- * The score tracks and shows the results for each round until the 10th round is reached.
+ * The score section shows the results for each round until the 10th round is completed.

  ![Scores](/assets/images/scores.png)